dfinity/motoko/src/viper/README.md

 Below, we summarize the language features that _Motoko-san_ currently supports.
 For each feature, we try to estimate the complexity of its natural generalization.
 For that purpose, we use the terms _trivial_ (e.g., extending code by analogy), _simple_ (we already know how to do it), _hard_ (more discussions would be needed to figure out the exact approach or feasible level of generality).

-* **Literal actor declarations** — The only supported top-level entity is actor literal:
+* **Literal actor declarations** — The only supported top-level entity is an actor literal:

     `actor ClaimReward { ... }` and `actor { ... }`